alex-bellon/wikipedia/README.md

 - [Pareidolia](https://en.wikipedia.org/wiki/Pareidolia) - the tendency to interpret a vague stimulus as something known to the observer, such as seeing shapes in clouds, seeing faces in inanimate objects or abstract patterns, or hearing hidden messages in music.
 - [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) - The Pareto principle (also known as the 80/20 rule, the law of the vital few, or the principle of factor sparsity) states that, for many events, roughly 80% of the effects come from 20% of the causes.
 - [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law) - the adage that "work expands so as to fill the time available for its completion".
+- [Path dependence](https://en.wikipedia.org/wiki/Path_dependence) - Path dependence is when the decisions presented to people are dependent on prior decisions or experiences made in the past.
 - [Poe's Law](https://en.wikipedia.org/wiki/Poe%27s_law) - Parody so extreme that you can't tell if it's sincere or sarcastic.
+- [Presentism](https://en.wikipedia.org/wiki/Presentism_(literary_and_historical_analysis)) - In literary and historical analysis, presentism is the anachronistic introduction of present-day ideas and perspectives into depictions or interpretations of the past.
 - [Scully Effect](https://en.wikipedia.org/wiki/Dana_Scully#%22The_Scully_Effect%22) - The character is believed to have initiated a phenomenon referred to as "The Scully Effect"; as the medical doctor and the FBI Special Agent inspired many young women to pursue careers in science, medicine and law enforcement, and as a result brought a perceptible increase in the number of women in those fields.
 - [The Wrong Type of Snow](https://en.wikipedia.org/wiki/The_wrong_type_of_snow) - A British Rail press release implied that management and its engineering staff were unaware of different types of snow.
 Henceforth in the United Kingdom, the phrase became a byword for euphemistic and pointless excuses.
 - [Twinkie Defense](https://en.wikipedia.org/wiki/Twinkie_defense) - "Twinkie defense" is a derisive label for an improbable legal defense.